Enforcement and penalties

 This power is similar to councils' existing power to order that premises be cleaned, or other steps be taken, in order to ensure safe food handling conditions.

-The Chief Health Officer of the Department of Health is available to advise councils when required, and also has these powers to address serious breaches.
+The Chief Health Officer of the Department of Health & Human Services is available to advise councils when required, and also has these powers to address serious breaches.